Minds-R-Lab/StrokeAI/README.md

   Anatomical Tracings of Lesions After Stroke.
 A dataset containing manual segmentations of stroke lesions on T1-weighted MRI scans from chronic stroke patients.

 - [BRATS Dataset](https://www.med.upenn.edu/cbica/brats2020/data.html)
-  A dataset mostly utilized for segmenting brain tumors but is sometimes used for stroke segmentation.
+  A dataset mostly utilized for segmenting brain tumors but can be used for pre-training models for stroke segmentation.

 - [NIfTI-1](https://nifti.nimh.nih.gov/nifti-1/data)
   Neuroimaging Informatics Technology Initiative.